-Problem: You have a temporary variable that is assigned the result of a simple expression and nothing more.
-Solution: Replace the references to the variable with the expression itself.
+Problem: You have a temporary variable that’s assigned the result of a simple expression and nothing more.

 Solution: Move the entire expression to a separate method and return the result from it.
 Query the method instead of using a variable.
 Incorporate the new method in other methods, if necessary.

-Problem: You have a local variable that is used to store various intermediate values inside a method (except for cycle variables).
+Problem: You have a local variable that’s used to store various intermediate values inside a method (except for cycle variables).

 Problem: Some value is assigned to a parameter inside method’s body.
-Solution: Use a local variable instead of a parameter.

 Solution: Transform the method into a separate class so that the local variables become fields of the class.
 Then you can split the method into several methods within the same class.